Three sub-committees and one working group help to keep Surrey WI members busy:

 The WI is known for its skill in home economics and crafts and this sub-committee has now added gardening to its brief.
 It holds classes in all types of cookery and craft work including floral art, talks, demonstrations and day schools.
 An important part of its work is to encourage members to take courses in nationally recognised certificates so they can pass on their knowledge.
 We train members to become judges at county and village shows.
 Under the Let’s Cook Local banner our volunteers run six-week cookery courses in schools and show young parents from disadvantaged backgrounds how to make economic, healthy family meals using locally produced fresh food.

 This sub-committee is responsible for the welfare and development of WIs in the Federation.
 WI Advisers are trained by the National Federation of Women’s Institutes and reappointed annually.
 Helping to set up new WIs is an enjoyable part of an Adviser’s work, and while some WIs inevitably close due to demographics or lack of volunteers to take on officer roles, new WIs keep springing up.
 We support new Presidents and Secretaries through workshops to help them understand and carry out their roles.
 Each WI in the Federation belongs to a Group based on their geographic area and sub-committee members are actively involved in Group committee meetings and social events.

-Its brief is to publicise and promote the wide range of educational opportunities and events offered, encourage more members to take part in them and keep them up to date with what’s going on.
-It does this via Surrey WI News, a 16-page monthly magazine which is designed and edited in-house; social media including Facebook, Twitter and Instagram – and, of course, this website.
-It publishes a Year Book giving details of Federation personnel, all the WIs in Surrey and the Groups to which they belong, plus an extensive list of speakers on a huge range of subjects who are available to entertain and inform our members.
+Its brief is to publicise and promote the wide range of educational opportunities and events offered, encourage more members to take part in them and keep them up to date with what’s going on using the digital world.
+It does this via social media including Facebook, Twitter and Instagram and this website.
+The team is also starting to develop and install Office 365 across the Federation.